Indians trade two-time Cy Young winner Kluber to Rangers

 The Indians traded the two-time Cy Young Award winner – and their unquestioned ace – over the past six seasons to the Rangers on Sunday, a blockbuster deal that could dramatically change both teams.

-In exchange for the 33-year-old Kluber, Cleveland received outfielder Delino DeShields and pitching prospect Emmanuel Clase, a hard-throwing 21-year-old reliever with ”electric stuff.”
+In exchange for the 33-year-old Kluber, Cleveland received outfielder Delino DeShields and pitching prospect Emmanuel Clase, a hard-throwing 21-year-old with huge potential.

-Indians president Chris Antonetti said he received calls from numerous teams with interest in Kluber.
-But the offer from Texas made the most sense for Cleveland because it included players who can have an immediate impact and ”help us be a better team in 2020.”

 But his future with the money-conscious Indians grew more uncertain last season when the club managed to stay in the playoff chase until late September despite not having him after May 1.